enricllagostera/ponte/process/technical_design.md

 	1. [ ] Generate a docx from a folder compilation (glob pattern)
 		1. Radio group: In all commits the folder is found; Last existing commit; In specific commit(s);
 5. Visualizations
-	1. [ ] Generate a chronological timeline of commits that shows passage of time between commits
+	1. [ ] Generate a chronological timeline of commits that shows passage of time between commits;
-	2. [ ] Generate a topological timeline of commits that shows a linear ordered sequence of commits
+	2. [ ] Generate a topological timeline of commits that shows a linear ordered sequence of commits;

 ## QDPX format notes